jscrambler/jscrambler/README.md

 ## Jscrambler

-Jscrambler is a JavaScript protection technology for Web and Mobile Hybrid Applications.
+Jscrambler is a JavaScript protection technology for Web and Mobile Applications.
 Its main purpose is to enable JavaScript applications to become self-defensive and resilient to tampering and reverse engineering.

 ## JavaScript Protection Technology